-There is a Welfare Officer and several First Aiders who are on-call for students who have sustained an injury or require assistance managing their medical conditions, supported by the advice of the Borough School Nursing Team.
+There is a Welfare Officer and several First Aiders who are on-call for students who have sustained an injury or feel unwell.

-- First Aid provision for cuts, grazes, burns and for injuries that have just happened
+- Provides First Aid for cuts, grazes, burns and for injuries that have just happened

 - Provides support and care to students with on-going medical conditions

-- Must provide the School with any necessary in-date medication, in it's original packaging with chemist labelling with dosage instructions and expiry date information, prior to the child's start date.
+- Must provide the school with necessary in-date medication, in its original packaging with chemist labelling with dosage instructions and expiry date information, prior to the child's start date.
 Students with anaphylaxis must carry on their persons 2 adrenaline auto-injectors, students diagnosed with asthma must carry their asthma inhaler and spacer at all times

 - Must contact the Welfare Office if their child with food allergies requires an appropriate space to eat during break and lunch time

-- During a lesson, pupils should speak to their teacher and ask to go to the Welfare Office - the teacher should provide them with an EXEAT card and the student should report to Reception before going to the Welfare Office
+- During a lesson or an extended elective, students should speak to their teacher and ask to go to the Welfare Office - the teacher should provide them with an EXEAT card and the student should report to Reception before going to the Welfare Office

-- During break or lunch, pupils should report to Reception before going to the Welfare Office
+- During break or lunch, students should report to Reception before going to the Welfare Office

-- Whilst on a trip, pupils should speak to a teacher, the trip leader, or their group leader - the appointed person may administer emergency first aid if necessary
+- Whilst on a trip, students should speak to a teacher, the trip leader, or their group leader - the appointed person may administer emergency first aid if necessary

-- Students who report to the Welfare Room will not automatically be sent home - students will be assessed by the First Aid Administrator on-call in accordance with the 'NHS Make the right decision' guide and will be sent back to class if they are well enough
+- Students who report to the Welfare Room will not automatically be sent home - students will be assessed by the Welfare Officer or a member of the First Aid Team and will be sent back to class if they are well enough

-- Students should be kept off school for 48 hours if they are vomiting or suffering diarrhoea
+Students should be kept off school for 48 hours if they have vomiting or diarrhoea

-- Parents must notify the school on each morning of their child's absence (please refer to the Attendance & Punctuality section below
+- Parents must notify the school on each day of their child's absence (see Attendance section)

-If you need to declare a medical condition to the School or update your child's medication, please complete and email the following forms to [email protected]
+If you need to declare a medical condition to the School or update the details of your child's medical condition and/or medication, please email [email protected]